Skip to main content

 The Malaysian Institute of Accountants (MIA)

-Under the Accountants Act of 1967, MIA is responsible for (a) determining the qualifications for admission as members of the institute; (b) providing for the training and education by MIA for individuals who wish to practice in the accountancy profession; (c) approving, regulating, and supervising the examinations; (d) regulating the accountancy profession in Malaysia; and (e) promoting the interests of the accountancy profession.
-In addition, under the Act, MIA is authorized to establish ethical requirements and an investigative and disciplinary (I&D) mechanism.
-Under the By-laws of the institute, MIA has also established a quality assurance mechanism.
-The Accountants Act stipulates that no person shall practice or declare themselves as either a Chartered Accountant or licensed accountant unless registered with MIA.
-MIA confers the Chartered Accountant qualification and membership with the institute is mandatory for individuals who wish to practice in Malaysia.
+Under the Accountants Act 1967, MIA is able to (a) to determine the qualifications of persons for admission as members; (b) to provide for the training and education by the institute or any other body, of persons practicing or intending to practice the profession of accountancy; (c) to approve the MIA Qualifying Examination and to regulate and supervise the conduct of that examination; (d) to regulate the practice of the profession of accountancy in Malaysia; (e) to promote the interests of the profession of accountancy in Malaysia; (f) to provide assistance to members or their dependents as fit with a view to protecting or promoting the welfare of members; and (g) generally to do such acts for the purpose of achieving any of the aforesaid objectives.
+The country’s Accountants Act stipulates that no person shall practice or declare themselves as either a Chartered Accountant or licensed accountant unless registered with MIA.
+MIA confers the Chartered Accountant qualification and membership with the institute is mandatory.
 In addition to being a Member of IFAC, MIA is also a member of the ASEAN Federation of Accountants (AFA).

 The Malaysian Institute of Certified Public Accountants (MICPA)